LoopKit/loopdocs/docs/operation/features/ice.md

 ![img/ice-2.jpg](img/ice-2.jpg){width="700"}
 {align="center"}

-Watching what was going on a little later...BGs were rising at a decent clip and I had a feeling I really didn't cover things super well...so I edited the original 70g entry, adding 10g and making it 80g instead.
+Watching what was going on a little later...glucose levels were rising at a decent clip and I had a feeling I really didn't cover things super well...so I edited the original 70g entry, adding 10g and making it 80g instead.
 (That's why there is a 2U bolus around 4:20pm.)
 And of course around 5:40pm there was a little bit of nibbling on the leftovers as we put them into the fridge.
 We gave 10g for that.
-BGs climbed a bit more, not surprising given how we were underestimating fast carbs at this point...but still not so bad at 180 peak BG.
+Glucose levels climbed a bit more, not surprising given how we were underestimating fast carbs at this point...but still not so bad at 180 peak glucose.
 (Anna gave 2 units correction at the peak because there was dessert coming later that night and she wanted to be ready for it without too much pre-bolus.)

 ![img/ice-5.png](img/ice-5.png){width="500"}
 {align="center"}